PCR Tm Salt Correction: Owczarzy vs SantaLucia

 | 300 | 64.44°C | 62.5°C | 64.44°C | 63.3°C | ±1.9°C |

-Key Finding: At standard PCR conditions (50 mM Na⁺), Owczarzy 2008 and SantaLucia 1998 Salt methods agree within ±0.5°C for most sequences.
-The %GC method diverges by 3-8°C — confirming it should only be used for rough estimates.
+Method observation: At standard PCR conditions (50 mM Na⁺), Owczarzy 2008 and SantaLucia 1998 Salt methods usually stay close for these example sequences.
+The %GC method can diverge by several degrees, so it should be used only for rough estimates.
 The largest disagreement between NN methods occurs at extreme salt concentrations (>200 mM Na⁺ or >4 mM Mg²⁺), where Owczarzy 2008 accounts for competitive ion binding that older formulas ignore.

 When to Use Each Salt Correction Method